-- The Data Sources panel shows a list of servers including Name, Type, URL, and an Enabled checkbox.
+- The Data Sources panel shows a table with the columns Name, Type, URL, and Enabled.
 To turn a source off or on, click the Enabled checkbox.
-When data sources are disabled, IGB will show them as grayed out. - The Auto Load Data feature (when checked) will allow IGB to automatically load some data sets.
-(Only data sets configured with annots.xml load hint Whole Genome will autoload into IGB.)
+When data sources are disabled, IGB shows them as grayed out. - The Auto Load Data feature (when checked) allows IGB to automatically load data sets with load\hint="Whole Sequence" configured in its annots.xml file.